LABA Members and Supporters

 Leanna Lacobellis, Regis HR Group

-We normally meet formally monthly for a professional development or social mixer.
+We normally meet formally quarterly for a professional development or social mixer.
 We also try to have informal meet-ups Friday every two or three weeks for lunch at a restaurant around town.
 At the informal lunch each person buys their own lunch.
 Check out our Facebook page regularly for updates.